fabiomarreco/BlogSource/source/_posts/2019-09-06-monad-for-the-masses.md

 }
 ```

-When we try to pass a `index` greater then the array´s length (or negative number), this function blows up with a `IndexOutOfRangeException`, therefore this function is undefined for some inputs.
+When we try to pass an `index` greater then the array´s length (or negative number), this function blows up with a `IndexOutOfRangeException`, therefore this function is undefined for some inputs.
 This function is not _total_.

 ## Making it total